imohdalam/IdentityArmorX/README.md

-# Face Recognition Attendance Project
+# Face Recognition Attendance Monitoring System

 A Face Recognition Attendance project with high accuracy using OpenCV that uses Webcam to detect faces and record the attendance live in an Excel Sheet.